Helen Prejean

-She is known for her best-selling book, Dead Man Walking (1993), based on her experiences with two convicts on death row for whom she served as spiritual adviser before their executions.
+She is known for her best-selling book Dead Man Walking (1993) based on her experiences with two convicts on death row for whom she served as spiritual adviser before their executions.
 In her book, she explored the effects of the death penalty on everyone involved.
-The book was adapted as a 1995 film of the same name, starring Susan Sarandon and Sean Penn.
-It was also adapted as an opera, first produced in 2000 by the San Francisco Opera.
+The book was adapted as a 1995 film of the same name, starring Susan Sarandon as Prejean and Sean Penn; for her role, Sarandon won the Academy Award for Best Actress.
+It was also adapted as an opera by Jake Heggie and Terrence McNally, first produced in 2000 by the San Francisco Opera.

-She served as the National Chairperson of the National Coalition to Abolish the Death Penalty from 1993 to 1995.
+Prejean served as the National Chairperson of the National Coalition to Abolish the Death Penalty from 1993 to 1995.
 She helped establish The Moratorium Campaign, seeking an end to executions and conducting education on the death penalty.
-Prejean also founded the groups SURVIVE to help families of victims of murder and related crimes.
+Prejean also founded the group SURVIVE to help families of victims of murder and related crimes.

 Early life and education

 Helen Prejean was born in Baton Rouge, Louisiana, the daughter of Augusta Mae (née Bourg; 1911–1993), a nurse, and Louis Sebastian Prejean (1893–1974), a lawyer.
 She joined the Sisters of Saint Joseph of Medaille in 1957.

 In 1962, she received a Bachelor of Arts in English and Education from St. Mary's Dominican College, New Orleans, Louisiana.
-In 1973, she earned a Master of Arts in religious education from Saint Paul University, an affiliated college of the University of Ottawa.
+In 1973, she earned a Master of Arts in religious education from Saint Paul University, a Pontifical university federated with the University of Ottawa.
 She has been the Religious Education Director at St. Frances Cabrini Parish in New Orleans, the Formation Director for the Sisters of Saint Joseph of Medaille, and has taught junior and senior high school.